 For example, Four Minute Books is built for people who like book summaries, but for everyone who wants more or longer summaries than the ones I write, I offer a coupon for Blinkist, a paid service that has more book summaries than I could ever provide.
 When people sign up I get an affiliate commission, and that’s how this site makes money while offering you everything for free.

 Of course there are lots of ways to make money once you have attention.
 For example, I plan to create a lot more products in 2017, such as books, courses, etc.

 So if you want to join the action and make money online, start by offering something for free and then charge people later!

 A very powerful book, especially given it came out in 2009 already – very visionary at the time!
 It makes a few very good points and most of its predictions ring true.
-If you’re curious about online business, this is a must read!
+If you’re curious about online business, Free: The Future Of A Radical Price is a must read!

 What else can you learn from the blinks?

 - What record labels did when the radio first came out and why that strategy doesn’t work any more

 - Three reasons the price of digital goods will fall to zero